bdlabs/soap_client_server/README.md

 # soap_client_server

-This is only simple example how user SoapClient and SoapServer.
+This is only simple example how use SoapClient and SoapServer.